triniwiz/nativescript-videorecorder/README.md

 * **duration?: number** - Limit the duration of the video, 0 for unlimited (default: `0`)
 * **position?: 'front' | 'back' | 'none'** - Force which device camera should be used, `'none'` for no preferences (default: `none`)

-Additionnal parameters for Android:
+Additional parameters for Android:

 * **size?: number** - Limit the size of the video, 0 for unlimited (default: `0`)
 * **explanation?: string** - Why permissions should be accepted, optional on api > 23

-Additionnal parameters for iOS:
+Additional parameters for iOS:

 * **format?: 'default' | 'mp4'** - allows videos to be played on android devices (default: `'default'`) recommended for cross platform apps